shopware/docs/guides/installation/flex.md

 composer create-project shopware/production:dev-flex <project-name>
 ```

 This will create a new project in the `<project-name>` directory.
-The `dev-flex` version constraint will install the latest version of the shopware.
+The `dev-flex` version constraint will install the latest version of the Shopware.
 This constraint `dev-flex` will be removed when the template is generally available.

 The template contains all Shopware bundles like `shopware/administration`, `shopware/storefront`, `shopware/elasticsearch`.
 If you don't need one of them, you can just uninstall it with:
 `composer remove shopware/<bundle-name>`.

-As next you have to adjust the generated `.env` file and run following command:
+As next, you have to adjust the generated `.env` file and run following command:

 ```bash
 bin/console system:install --basic-setup
 ```

-This will install Shopware and create a default sales channel with an default admin user named `admin` with password `shopware`.
+This will install Shopware and create a default sales channel with a default admin user named `admin` with password `shopware`.
 Change these credentials after the installation.

 ### Optional packages